rsreza/ICON-weather-and-climate-prediction-model--test-failure-predictor/README.md

 - Plain tests in release builds almost always PASS.
 - MPI tests with `nproc > 6` are the strongest failure predictors.
 - Compiler-specific interactions matter, particularly `gcc-13.3.0` with `nproc = 8`.

-See `results_summary.png` for confusion matrices, ROC curves, and feature importances.

 ---